 His more than one hundred recordings of complete operas, compilations of arias and duets, and crossover discs include Deutsche Grammophon’s anthology of the complete Verdi arias for tenor and another of various baritone arias by the same composer.
-For EMI, he has recorded albums of Wagnerian roles that he has not sung on stage: Siegfried in both Siegfried and Götterdämmerung, and Tristan in a complete recording of Tristan und Isolde.
-His extensive work in the recording studio has earned him eleven Grammy Awards and two Latin Grammy Awards, and he has won Emmy awards for the television film “Homage to Seville and for the Met’s Silver Gala program.
-He was the Latin Recording Academy’s Person of the Year in 2010.
-Domingo has also made more than fifty music videos in addition to four feature films of operas: Carmen, La Traviata, Otello and Tosca, in addition to a Rigoletto shot in and broadcast from Mantua, where the opera takes place.
+For EMI he has recorded albums of Wagnerian roles that he has not sung on stage: Siegfried in both Siegfried and Götterdämmerung and Tristan in a complete recording of Tristan und Isolde.
+His extensive work in the recording studio has earned him twelve GRAMMY Awards and three Latin GRAMMY Awards, and he has won Emmy Awards for the television film Homage to Seville and for the Met’s Silver Gala programme.
+He was the Latin Recording Academy’s “Person of the Year” in 2010.
+Domingo has also made more than fifty music videos in addition to four feature films of operas: Carmen, La traviata, Otello and Tosca, in addition to a Rigoletto shot in and broadcast from Mantua, where the opera takes place.

-In 1993, Domingo founded Operalia, an annual international voice competition.
-Domingo was also the prime mover behind Washington National Opera’s Domingo-Cafritz Young Artist program and Los Angeles Opera’s Domingo-Colburn-Stein Young Artist program, both of which are designed to nurture and support the careers of opera’s future standard-bearers.
+In 1993 Domingo founded Operalia, an annual international voice competition.
+Domingo was also the prime mover behind Washington National Opera’s Domingo-Cafritz Young Artist Program and Los Angeles Opera’s Domingo-Colburn-Stein Young Artist Program, both of which are designed to nurture and support the careers of opera’s future standard-bearers.
 Domingo is also Artistic Advisor to the Youth Orchestra of the Americas.